Catolica Lisbon School of Business and Economics

 Per university policy, all UofSC students will be charged emergency medical, evacuation and repatriation insurance for their time abroad.
 You will need to provide a letter confirming your CISI insurance enrollment in order to process your visa application.

 Spring semester typically begins late January and ends mid-June.
+Exchange students will be provided with specific program dates once nominated and/or accepted to the program.

 The Welcome Day occurs before or during the first week of classes and it is a very important part of your stay both at CATÓLICA-LISBON and in Portugal.
 Every semester, the International Relations Office prepares special activities to introduce you to the university and the city.
 Our primary goal is to help you get to know our school and other Exchange Students in a short timescale.
 We believe the activities organized during the Welcome Day hasten the integration of the exchange students, facilitating contact with the other students and providing all the necessary information about the school and life in Lisbon.

 Non European exchange students are required to apply for a student visa prior to their arrival in Lisbon.
-CATÓLICA LISBON issues a special acceptance letter for visa purposes This letter is sent directly to the students’ home university so they can present it at the Portuguese Consulate/Embassy of their country of origin, along with the remaining documentation, to apply for the student visa.
+CATÓLICA LISBON issues a special acceptance letter for visa purposes.
+This letter is sent directly to the students’ home university so they can present it at the Portuguese Consulate/Embassy of their country of origin, along with the remaining documentation, to apply for the student visa.
 Exchange students are required to have international health insurance only for visa application purposes.